ekinnear/quic-base-drafts/draft-ietf-quic-transport.md

 An endpoint issues connection IDs to its peer for the peer to use when sending packets.
-This allows the endpoint control over the strategy used to interpret connection IDs marked on packets that it receives.
+This allows the endpoint control over the strategy used to interpret connection IDs of packets that it receives.
 These connection IDs are communicated to the peer using NEW_CONNECTION_ID frames ({{frame-new-connection-id}}).